-- 1 Examine the photo of Jim Jim Falls (on page 4).
+- 1 Examine the photo of Jim Jim Falls (Source GT.1).
 Is this a natural or built environment?
-Give reasons for your answer. - 2 New York City (shown in Source 1) is one of the world's largest cities.
-List five ways in which this built environment affects how people live and work. - 3 Look carefully at Source 2.
+Give reasons for your answer. - 2 New York City (shown in Source GT.2) is one of the world's largest cities.
+List five ways in which this built environment would affect how people live and work. - 3 Look carefully at Source GT.3.
 Why have people settled in this location?
 Describe the pattern formed by the houses in the township.

-- 4 Here are some examples of changes that may be occurring on Earth at any given time: - an extra bathroom is being built onto your house - a new freeway is being built through the city - the Earth's climate is warming - an earthquake is destroying a town in Turkey - a rainforest is being cleared by loggers in Indonesia. - a Rank these changes from the slowest to the most rapid. - b Which of these changes are caused by human activities and which are caused by natural processes? - c Identify the scale at which each of the above changes takes place: local, regional, national, international or global. - 5 Using Source 4, explain the chain of events that would lead to flooding in this slum area of Bangladesh.
-Describe how and why slum dwellers would be more affected by this event than the wealthy. - 6 List three ways in which your school or household is addressing the concept of sustainability.
+- 4 Here are some examples of changes that may be occurring on Earth at any given time: - an extra bathroom is being built onto your house - a new freeway is being built through the city - the Earth's climate is warming - an earthquake is destroying a town in Turkey - a rainforest is being cleared by loggers in Indonesia. - a Rank these changes from the slowest to the most rapid. - b Which of these changes are caused by human activities and which are caused by natural processes? - c Identify the scale at which each of the above changes takes place; that is local, regional, national, international or global. - 5 Using Source GT.5, explain the chain of events that would lead to flooding in this slum area of Bangladesh.
+Describe how and why slum dwellers would be more affected by this event than the wealthy. - List three ways in which your school or household is addressing the concept of sustainability.
 Which of these do you believe is most successful?
-Why? - 7 Examine Source 5.
-Work with a partner to conduct research on the importance of the Southern Ocean Whale Sanctuary in conserving endangered whale species. - 8 Study Source 7.
+Why?
+Examine Source GT.6.
+Work with a partner to conduct research on the importance of the Southern Ocean Whale Sanctuary in conserving endangered whale species. - 8 Study Source GT.8.
 Identify the major changes to the Japanese coastal suburb as a result of the tsunami.
 How might an understanding of the concept of change be useful in guiding the rebuilding or relocation of the suburb? - 9 Your class is undertaking research on the Great Barrier Reef.
 Develop one question for each of the seven geographical concepts discussed in the text.

-- 10 Create a diagram, such as a flow chart, to show the interconnection between the natural and built environment at Antarctica's McMurdo Station (Source 3).
+- 10 Create a diagram, such as a flow chart, to show the interconnection between the natural and built environment at Antarctica's McMurdo Station (Source GT.4).
 Include information on such aspects as climate, landforms, wildlife and human settlement (especially waste management and change to the natural environment). - 11 Choose one of the key concepts that has been discussed.
 Design a poster for your geography classroom to help you and your classmates remember this concept and use it in geography.